 There are many causes of head injury in children and adults.
 The most common traumatic injuries are from motor vehicle accidents (automobiles, motorcycles, or struck as a pedestrian), from violence, from falls, or as a result of child abuse.
 Subdural hematomas and brain hemorrhages (called intraparenchymal hemorrhages) can sometimes happen spontaneously.

-The patient was rushed in Emergency at Chandan Hospital, Lucknow; he was bleeding from his forehead and was in an unconscious state.
-The emergency staff responded quickly and discovered head injury with exposed RT frontal brain and communicated frontal bone fracture.
-They also did some further investigation and figured out that the patient’s right pupil dilated & non-reactive and left pupil was pinpoint non-reactive.
+The patient was rushed in to the Emergency at Chandan Hospital, Lucknow.
+He was bleeding from his forehead and was in an unconscious state.
+The emergency staff responded quickly and discovered the head injury with exposed RT frontal brain and communicated frontal bone fracture.
+They further investigated and figured out that the patient’s right pupil was dilated & non-reactive and left pupil was pinpoint non-reactive.

 Further, test like CT scan was performed on the patient to determine the extent of his head injuries.
 Following were the findings:

-The patient underwent surgery, under general anesthesia with bicoronal incision, removal of all contused and exposed RT frontal lobe was done with the elevation of depressed fracture and removal of exposed bone chips.
-Dr. Mohd Iqbal did fixation of multiple fractured segments of skull bone with miniplate and screws.
+The patient underwent surgery under Dr. Mohd Iqbal who did fixation of multiple fractured segments of skull bone with miniplate and screws.
 Alignment of the right upper orbital rim was also performed.
 Fractures involving frontal bone are rather uncommon.
 Injuries to this bone are rather critical because of its proximity to the brain.
 Due to excellent treatment, timely visits, and regular monitoring, the patient recovered successfully without any further complications.